 Image courtesy of UticaComets.com

-As always, feel free to follow me on Twitter @nuckprospects for the latest in prospect news.
-You’re more than welcome to send me any feedback on anything prospect related you wish for me to cover in the future.
+Continue past the jump to read the latest in Comets Militia updates, the OHL, and the NCAA.
+As always, follow me @nuckprospects on Twitter for the latest in prospect news.
+Please feel free to send me any feedback on anything prospect related you wish me to cover.

 Players stats who have played at least one game with the Comets, (X) indicates not currently on the active roster, so far are:

 - With the NHL on a break there have been no transactions; expect it to get busier after the Olympics.

 - Currently the Comets are in 14th place (first time all year out of last, woo hoo!) with 47 points (20-23-3-4).
 The Comets have been outscored 129 to 160 (-31), and have been outshot 1466 to 1510 (-44).
 They’re controlling 49.26% (acknowledging score effects) of the shots with an on ice shooting percentage of 8.1% and a save percentage of 90.3%.
 A simple version of PDO puts them at 98.4% which has not really changed this week.